build-on-aws/content/posts/microservices-with-aws-cloud9-and-lightsail/index.md

 Note the image name.
 We will use the image name to configure the deployment

-> Refer to this image as ":microservice.dadjoke.x" in deployments
+> Refer to this image as `:microservice.dadjoke.x` in deployments

 ## Deploy the Microservice

 Deploying a container requires a JSON file that defines the configuration parameters.
 The AWS Location Service requires AWS credentials and is available in the us-east-1 region.
 We also include the image name that we pushed into the container service and the container's exposed port.
-The configuration file requires an [access_key and secret access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey?sc_channel=el&sc_campaign=wordpressonlightsail&sc_content=lightsailforwordpress&sc_geo=mult&sc_country=global&sc_outcome=pa&sc_publisher=amazon_media&sc_category=lightsail&sc_medium=body).
+The configuration file requires an [access_key and secret access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey?sc_channel=el&sc_campaign=post&sc_content=microservices-with-aws-cloud9-and-lightsail&sc_geo=mult&sc_country=mult&sc_outcome=acq).
 Open a new file in the text editor and copy the JSON file below, add your credentials, and save the file as `container.json`.

 ```json
 {